vishnuprasadb/openrag-hub/CONTRIBUTING.md

 - `feat`: New feature
 - `fix`: Bug fix
+- `chore`: Changes to the build process or auxiliary tools and libraries such as documentation generation
 - `docs`: Documentation
 - `refactor`: Code change that neither fixes a bug or adds a feature
 - `test`: Adding missing tests or correcting existing tests